 - You will be able to develop appropriate tools to monitor and assess the impact of your volunteers’ work.

 What it will cost

-Band A Organisations with an income of less than £20,000 per annum, places on this course are FREE.
+Band A Organisations with an income of less than £20,000 per annum, can book a place on this course for FREE.

 For further information or to book your place, please contact Jim King, Training Officer or David Currie, Admin Officer at Volunteer Glasgow on 0141 226 3431 or alternatively just fill out the short form at the bottom of this page and we will get back to you.

 Abbey House (1st floor), 10 Bothwell Street, Glasgow G2 6LU.